TylerHelt0/dracut-overlayroot/README.md

 The root filesystem is moved `/run/overalyroot/rootfs`, the upper and lower dirs of the overlay are also in the overlayroot folder.

+While this was designed for Arch Linux, it will work for any system that uses Dracut as initramfs.